 If you’re covered, your dependent children are automatically covered for 50% of the primary insured amount at no additional cost.
 However, dependent children are not eligible for the annual health screening benefit.

-Benefits reduce by 50% at age 70.
 The Critical Illness benefit is available on a one-time basis, which means that if 100% of your selected benefit amount is paid, no further benefit is payable for the same or for any other covered critical illness.

 Yes.
 Critical illness benefits are in addition to benefits you receive from any medical plan, and do not affect your medical benefits.
 This plan does not decrease benefit payments by coordinating with other plans to pay up to a certain maximum.